-- IACS DSS will set up Windows logons, prepare the RCS ID to work with Outlook and the Blackberry Enterprise Server (if necessary) and assign appropriate security rights in the WIN domain.
-Employees should change their RCS ID password and forward their email as soon as possible.
+- MCS will set up Windows logons, prepare the RCS ID to work with Outlook and assign appropriate security rights in the WIN domain.
+Employees should change their RCS ID password as soon as possible.

-- Each user is given a home directory with one (1) Gigabyte of space.
+- Each client is given a home directory with one (1) Gigabyte of space.
 Please delete unneeded files in order to conserve space.
-Requests for additional space should be made to email@example.com and will be handled on a case-by-case basis.
+Submit a request to request additional space and will be handled on a case-by-case basis.

-Note: IACS DSS cannot setup an Outlook account or give an employee access to IACS computing resources until a person receives an RCS ID.
+Note: MCS cannot setup an Outlook account or give an employee access to MCS computing resources until a person receives an RCS ID.
 Therefore, it is recommended that you request an RCS ID for the individual before his/her start date.
 These same procedures should be followed when hiring a temporary employee.

 Exiting Employee Procedures